-Progress notes are written each day Monday through Friday (excepting holidays) (7 days/week) by the psychiatry attending for all patients deemed by Utilization Management to be receiving acute care.
+Progress notes are written each day (7 days/week) by the psychiatry attending for all patients deemed by Utilization Management to be receiving acute care.
 These notes should address the current mental status; assessment (including documentation of medical necessity for acute care), disposition and treatment plan specifically addressing problems outlined in the initial and subsequent plans.
 Rationale for medication order changes (including dose and type) must be documented.
-Information pertinent to the database is recorded on the database forms, not the progress notes.